 - Three-phase supply can power a high load than a single-phase supply.

-- Each phase of a three-phase supply is denoted as Red (R), Yellow (Y), Blue (B) (sometimes as Black, Red, Blue or Brown, Black, Grey depending on region) whereas phase in single phase is denoted as Line (L).
+- Each phase of a three-phase supply is denoted as Red (R), Yellow (Y), and Blue (B) (sometimes as Black, Red, Blue or Brown, Black, and Grey – depending on region) whereas phase in a single phase is denoted as Line (L).

 - A three-phase supply is more consistent than a single-phase supply.

-- More power can be transmitter using three-phase when compared to a single phase.
+- More power can be transmitted using three-phase when compared to a single phase.

-- Three-phase can also serve as a single-phase when the load is power from one of its phases and neutral.
+- Three-phase can also serve as a single-phase when the load is powered from one of its phases and neutral.
 Each phase of a three-phase system can serve as an individual single-phase system.